 Be Descriptive for Dealership Inventory SEO

 Google thrives on words.
-There’s no way around that.
-Their search engine ranking program scours the web and ranks keyword search results based on many factors.
+Their search engine ranking program scours the web and ranks websites based on keyword search results.
 One of the key factors that they weigh heavily is text on the page.

 The text on the web page provides insight into what the page is for and about.
 A side by side comparison of pages with text and those without will certainly rank the one with text higher.
-But Google’s rankings go beyond that: the quality and focus of the text matters.
+But Google’s rankings go beyond that: the quality and focus of the text matters too.

 Imagine a page is for a specific Coachman model (like the one shown).
-If a vague write-up is provided, with a poor description of the model, features, and benefits, then it will not rank as well as another site’s page that does a better job.
+If a vague write-up is provided with little details on the description of the model, features, and benefits, then it will not rank as well as another site’s page that does a better job.

 Dealership Search Ranking Competition

-With more websites doing a better job at developing the quality text on pages, it has become more difficult to rank well.
-Thus, if no text is provided, duplicate text, or very short descriptions, then it is likely the page will rank poorly or not at all.
+With more websites doing a better job at developing the quality of text on pages, it has become more difficult to rank well.
+If your page has no text, duplicate text or very short descriptions, then it is likely the page will rank poorly or not at all.

 It should be starting to make sense why it is imperative that a good on-page description is developed.
 It’s worth noting that with NetSource’s premium SiteSource CMS, inventory meta descriptions are auto-generated and the workload of making your descriptions SEO-friendly is taken care of for you.

 Make Your Dealership Inventory Standing Out

-If you do the minimum amount of writing, or merely reiterate information, such as features or specifications, your pages will rank lower and will be less engaging.
-Think about a page that discusses the HOWs & WHYs about a particular dealership.
-It provides insight into uses, innovations, and even why the unit was developed.
+If you do the minimum amount of writing, or merely list information, such as features or specifications, your pages will rank lower and will be less engaging.
+Try writing in a way that describes the HOWs & WHYs.
+Provide insight into uses, innovations, and even why the unit was developed.

-Writing these descriptions can be difficult.
-Mostly because there are so many similar models.
-However, think about this…..why was this model built?
+Writing these descriptions can be difficult, mostly because there are so many similar models.
+However, think about this: why was this model built?
 Why did they manufacture it?
 What place does it fill in the market?
 Write about that.
 You may not know the reason, so a bit of research may be required.
 Sometimes manufacturers have videos where they discuss the answers to these questions that you can use in your descriptions.

 Description Length Matters